Apply for Weatherization

 Homeowners and renters in Fresno County who are income-eligible can save money not only on their energy bills but also on repairs.
 We can help with qualified mobile homes, apartments, houses, and condos!

 Weatherization includes the installation of energy conservation measures and provides energy education to help make your home safer and more comfortable.
 Our goal is to reduce energy costs while improving energy efficiency and ensuring health and safety for low-income families, particularly the elderly, people with disabilities, and families with young children.

 Fresno EOC Energy Services may be able to assist eligible households with minor repairs or replacements for qualifying units when certain conditions are met. *

-* For specific information on this service, please call our office and ask to speak to one of our Intake Representatives for more information.
+* For specific information on this service, please call our office to speak to a LIVE person regarding how to apply.